shixiuhai/xiyan_mcp_server/README.md

 ## Configuration

-You need a yml config file to configure the server. a default config file is provided in config_demo.yml which looks like this:
+You need a YAML config file to configure the server.
+A default config file is provided in config_demo.yml which looks like this:

 ```yaml
 model: